Episode 5, Season 2

 Resources and Readings

-- Teaching Tolerance, "Lies My Bookshelf Told Me"
+- Learning for Justice, "Lies My Bookshelf Told Me"

 - Rethinking Schools, Teaching for Black Lives